jcssilva4/fraud_detect_AAE_effects/README.txt

 after running these two routines, one can run:

-proj1 (classifiers performance)
-proj1.1.
-MAUC_Exp.py # use latent vectors as features
+1. MAUC_Exp.py # use latent vectors as features
-proj1.2.
-MAUC_rawExp.py # run using the original features (618 in total)
+2. MAUC_rawExp.py # run using the original features (618 in total)